 The health and wellbeing of our guests and staff is our top priority.
 To that end, we follow CDC recommendations concerning face coverings, hand washing, and/or using hand sanitizer, and cleaning/sanitizing surfaces.

 Following are our Covid-19 policies.

 CHECKING EVERYONE’S TEMPERATURE

 With regard to COVID-19, CDC considers someone to have a fever if they register a temperature of at least 100.4 °F [38 °C].

 Our staff has their temperature checked every morning.
 Anyone with a temperature that exceeds 100.4 °F will not be able to work that day.

 While we can’t be sure whether or not that means a person has COVID-19, we must err on the side of caution.

 We follow CDC’s recommendations that individuals wear face masks in settings where other social distancing measures are challenging to maintain.
 Since our vessels are 28 ft and can only carry six passengers and two crew members, our captain and Naturalist/Guide wear masks while on board.
-Please forgive us if our dark face masks along with our black caps make us look a little like “Darth Vader.”
-We promise our staff is not only friendly but quite charming.
+Even if our face masks, along with our black caps, make us look (and sound) a little like “Darth Vader,” our staff is friendly and often quite charming.

 For now, we have a couple of criteria we’ll ask you to follow depending on the circumstances.